hack-technicolor/hack-technicolor/docs/Unlock.md

 /etc/init.d/network reload
 ```
 ### Change `/etc/config/network`
-First step is to remove LAN port 1 and the VDSL connection from the existing LAN.
-I used WinSCP to perform the modifcations to `/etc/config/network`.
+Firstly LAN port 1 and the VDSL connection needs to be removed from the existing LAN.
+I used WinSCP to perform the modifications to `/etc/config/network`.
 Under the section `config interface 'lan'` remove the following lines:

 ```
     list ifname 'eth0'
     list ifname 'ptm0'
 ```

-Now we need to add a new interface for the bridged VDSL segement.
+Now we need to add a new interface `vdslbr` for the bridged VDSL segement.
 Add the following just after the `config interface 'lan'` section:

 ```
 config interface 'vdslbr'